 Private issuers are assigned an ESG risk score.
 The indicators used in this assessment vary depending on the company's subsector, but good governance is always taken into account.
-Companies with an ESG risk score higher than 40, based on data from the data provider Sustainalytics, are excluded, as well as companies that strongly conflict with one of the first 15 UN Sustainable Development Goals (a score of -10, based on the MSCI SDG Net Alignment Score).
+Companies with an ESG risk score higher than 40, based on data from the data provider Sustainalytics, are excluded.
 Ad-hoc exclusions or deviations can be applied to certain companies on the advice of the Responsible Investing Advisory Board.